The Difference Between Screed and Concrete

 Concrete and screed are used in the construction industry across the globe, and they are similar in some respects.
 They are both made from the same basic mixture: cement, water and aggregate (sand, stone or gravel).

-But, when it comes to their uses as building materials, concrete and screed are very different.
-Quality concrete is used for construction and structural tasks, while screed is applied as a top layer to a concrete base.
+But, when it comes to their uses in construction, there are several key differences.
+Quality concrete is used for construction and structural tasks, while screed is applied as a top layer surface to a concrete subfloor.

 What is the physical difference between concrete and screed?